UW-INFO442-AU24/joblessInSeattle/TestingProtocol.md

 - On smaller screens in the Medications page, there may be an overlap of input box and border.
 To fix this, move to a bigger screen or website mode instead of phone.
 In the future, this could be fixed with adding margins or padding.

 - For Jest testing, there are some tests that fail, even though on the running application, the interaction works.
 In Jest, it requires certain modules to be ignored.

+- If you get the error about no access control allow origin header, you need to do an `npm install CORS` in your terminal in the root joblessInSeattle folder.